-Since the end of 2010, deposits placed in credit institutions in Slovenia are protected to the maximum limit of \in 100,000.
+Since the end of 2010, deposits placed in credit institutions in Slovenia are protected to the maximum limit of €100,000.
 The guarantee covers the sum or total balance of all the deposits of individual depositors that are eligible for the guarantee based on the law.
 Payouts under the deposit insurance scheme are triggered when an institution is placed into bankruptcy.
 The Bank of Slovenia cannot place an insolvent institution into bankruptcy, though the competent court is mandated to do so solely at the proposal of the Bank of Slovenia.

 In the event of bankruptcy proceedings being initiated against a bank or savings institution, the guaranteed deposits are to be paid out to depositors within 20 working days.
 Guaranteed deposits in foreign currencies are to be paid out in euros after conversion at the exchange rate published by the Bank of Slovenia for the day that bankruptcy proceedings are initiated.
-The Bank of Slovenia, with the cooperation of the deposit guarantee scheme members, has defined the operational aspects of the deposit guarantee scheme.
-The deposit guarantee scheme makes payments for guaranteed deposits through designated repayment banks which have contractually defined obligations regarding the preparedness for potential payouts and are regularly tested for efficiency.
+The Bank of Slovenia, with the co-operation of the deposit guarantee scheme members, has defined the operational aspects of the deposit guarantee scheme.
+The deposit guarantee scheme makes payments for guaranteed deposits through a designated repayment bank which has contractually defined obligations regarding the preparedness for potential payouts and is regularly tested for efficiency.

 All banks and savings institutions registered in the Republic of Slovenia contribute to the deposit guarantee scheme.
 The deposit protection scheme is funded with "ex ante" financing.
 The target size of the deposit guarantee fund is a minimum 0.8 per cent. of covered deposits to be reached by 2024, with the possibility to collect extraordinary contributions in one year of up to 1.0 per cent. of total covered deposits.
-As at 30 November 2017, the size of the deposit guarantee fund was ε 33.1 million.
+As at 31 December 2018, the size of the deposit guarantee fund was \$\frac{1}{2}\$.5 million.
 The Deposit Guarantee Act provides for an explicit Government funding backstop for financing the part of the payout which would not be paid in by the banks, members of the deposit guarantee scheme, temporarily and under additional conditions to be agreed in a specific case.

-The Bank of Slovenia is a member of the International Association of Deposit Insurers and the European Forum of Deposit Insurers, sharing and introducing best practice solutions.
+The Bank of Slovenia is a member of the European Forum of Deposit Insurers, sharing and introducing best practice solutions.